 The department enjoys strong cross-disciplinary links with a number of other schools in the University.
-There have been collaborations with colleagues in English studies, history of art, modern languages, philosophy, film and TV studies over recent years.
-Staff also work with non-academic partners locally, nationally and internationally, including Nottingham Lakeside Arts, the Royal Concert Hall, Nottingham Contemporary, Opera North, the Royal Opera House, the British Film Institute, the BBC, and a wide range of professional performers and record labels.
+There have been collaborations with colleagues in computer science, English studies, history of art, modern languages, philosophy, film and television studies over recent years.
+Staff also work with non-academic partners locally, nationally and internationally, including Nottingham Lakeside Arts, the Royal Concert Hall, Nottingham Contemporary, Museum of Nottingham Life at Brewhouse Yard, Opera North, the Royal Opera House, the British Film Institute, the BBC, and a wide range of professional performers and record labels.
 Such relationships offer research students in music significant potential for fruitful intellectual exchange and career development.

 Recent research projects